-This story is by Lana Jackson and was part of our 2017 Winter Writing Contest.
+This story is by Lana Jackson and was a Runner-Up in our 2017 Winter Writing Contest.
 You can find all the writing contest stories here.

 “Where do you think they go?”
 I asked, eyes peering up to the starless night sky over our heads with wonder.
 Silence usually hung thick in the air.
 Long gone was the nocturnal serenade and soothing night calls.
 If it weren’t for the rolling winds that traveled over the dead earth, the stillness would have made it feel as though the world had stopped turning.
 I often felt as though I needed to fill the void, use my voice to give life to my dismal surroundings.
 My head rolled to the side against the headrest behind me, and I gazed up at my brother expectantly.
 “Jason?”

 “The pods?”
 He lowered the binoculars from his face, rubbing his weary eyes.